 Most hurricanes that affect the Caribbean region may make landfall in the United States.
 As a consequence, the US National Weather Service closely monitors these storms as they enter the Atlantic Ocean and the Caribbean benefits from the extensive information available.
 The Atlantic Hurricane Season runs 1 June through 30 November.

-For the 2013 Atlantic Basin Hurricane Season, US forecasters point to a busy season this year.
-A typical season, based on the years 1981-2010, brings six hurricanes.
-This year the forecast is for seven to 11 hurricanes.
+For the 2014 Atlantic Basin Hurricane Season, US forecasters point to a below average season.
+A typical season, based on the years 1981-2010, brings six hurricanes, including 3 major storms.
+This year the forecast is for 3 to 6 hurricanes, including 1-2 major storms.

 Local Weather Office director Gloria Ceballos explains that Dominican Republic weather forecasts get input from the Doppler radar system in place at the Punta Cana International Airport.
 The government also has an agreement with the US storm-chasing airplanes to expedite clearance for these to fly over Dominican airspace.